Reviews You Can Rely On

 Do you need a case?

 Yes!
 Seriously, we can't stress this enough.
 If you want to protect your investment, absolutely make sure it's in a case before handing it over to little hands.
-For younger kids, thick foam cases are ideal because they can handle frequent drops.
+For younger kids, thick foam cases are ideal because they can handle frequent drops and bumps.
 We take the time to get measurements of the front, back, and corners of each case to gauge the security a case can provide.
-For teens, you can get away with slimmer silicone or plastic cases that are easier to stuff into a backpack.
+For teens, you can get away with slimmer silicone or plastic cases that are easier to stuff into a backpack, but we recommend never skipping on entirely.

 Does battery life matter?